 Indy’s Brandon Wadley Impresses With His Unique Blend of Indie Rock on Lower, Permission

 Lower, Permission brings a variety of different sounds to the table, from the grunge and alt.-rock that so dominantly ruled the 1990s, to the more polished indie rock persuasion of the 2000s, with hints of both punk and folk thrown in from time to time.
-It’s an interesting combination of sounds for sure, but Wadley, along with his co-conspirators, is able to make it all work.
-Overall, Lower, Permission is a solid indie record, and it’s yet another example of how Indy holds its own with regards to great new music.
+It’s an interesting combination of sounds for sure, but Wadley and his co-conspirators are able to make it all work.
+Overall, Lower, Permission is a solid indie record, and it’s yet another example of how Indy holds its own with regard to great new music.